catseye/Xoomonk/README.markdown

     | o1.cond := 1
     = condition is true

-Repetition is also accomplished with a built-in store, `loop`.
+Repetition is also accomplished with a built-in store, `$.loop`.
 This store contains an unassigned variable called `do`.
 When it is assigned a value, assumed to be an unsaturated store, a copy of it is made.
 The variable `x` inside that copy is assigned the value 0.
 This is supposed to saturate